zNaLa/docs/docs/Audio Troubleshooting.md

 As you are using Rythm, you may encounter some issues with the audio that is played.
 This can be due to a few reasons: the Discord voice node you are on could have failed, or it could be an internet connection issue.

-There are some steps below that you should follow in order to resolve these issues.
+Here are some steps that you can follow to troubleshoot and resolve your issues.

 ---
 If you can't hear Rythm or receive distorted sounds from Rythm in your server: